-I'm a cognitive neuroscientist in the Visual Cognitive Neuroscience Laboratory at Yale University.
-My research explores how we sustain attention (or fail to do so) and how insights from attention research can be used to improve focus.
-In particular, I build models that predict individual differences in attention and cognition from patterns of functional connectivity in the brain.
+I'm a cognitive neuroscientist working with BJ Casey and Avram Holmes in the Fundamentals of the Adolescent Brain (FAB) and Holmes Labs at Yale University.
+My research explores how we pay attention, and how insights from attention research can help improve focus.
+In particular, I build models that predict individual differences in attention and cognition from patterns of functional brain connectivity across development.

 I did my graduate work in the Department of Psychology at Yale, where I worked primarily with Marvin Chun and collaborated with Todd Constable.
 I came to Yale from the Boston Attention and Learning Lab, where I examined attention fluctuations with Michael Esterman.
 Before that, I studied cognitive neuroscience at Brown University, where I worked on cognitive control and memory with David Badre.